w3f/polkadot-wiki/docs/general/thousand-contributors.md

 support and reward community contributions.
 The program focuses on rewarding contributors in the areas of technical education, community, and support that relate to the Polkadot and Kusama ecosystems.

-:::note The pilot phase of Thousand Contributors has ended
+:::note The pilot phase of Thousand Contributors Programme has ended

 You can still submit your intent to participate.
 The submissions will be reviewed and accepted on a case-by-case basis.